Vonn Bell: New Orleans Saints

-The New Orleans Saints selected Bell in the second round (61st overall) of the 2016 NFL Draft.
-They traded their third-round (78th overall) and fourth-round (112th overall) selections to the New England Patriots in order to move up to the 61st pick, which the Patriots acquired in a trade that sent Chandler Jones to the Arizona Cardinals in exchange for the pick and Jonathan Cooper.
-The Saints then selected Bell.
-The Patriots went on to select NC State's Joe Thuney and Georgia's Malcolm Mitchell with their acquired selections.
+The New Orleans Saints selected Bell in the second round (61st overall) of the 2016 NFL draft.
+In order to secure their ability to draft Bell, the New Orleans Saints traded their 2016 third-round (78th overall) and fourth-round (112th overall) selections to the New England Patriots in exchange for the second round (61st overall) selection used to draft Bell.
+The New England Patriots went on to use the selections acquired to draft NC State's Joe Thuney (78th overall) and Georgia's Malcolm Mitchell (112th overall).
+He was the fourth safety selected in 2016.

-2016 season: Rookie year
+2016

-On May 10, 2016, the Saints signed Bell to a four-year, $3.97 million contract that includes a signing bonus of $1.08 million.
+On May 10, 2016, the New Orleans Saints signed Bell to a four–year, $3.97 million contract that includes an initial signing bonus of $1.08 million.

 Throughout training camp, Bell competed to be the starting free safety against veteran Jairus Byrd.
 He joined a group of established veteran safeties, including Jairus Byrd, Kenny Vaccaro, and Roman Harper.
-Head coach Sean Payton named Bell the backup free safety behind Byrd to start the regular season.
+Head coach Sean Payton named Bell a backup safety to start the regular season, behind starters Jairus Byrd and Kenny Vaccaro.

-Bell made his NFL debut in the Saints' season-opening 35–34 loss to the Oakland Raiders.
-The following week, he made his first NFL start as a nickel back and recorded a season-high nine combined tackles during a 16–13 road loss against the New York Giants.
+On September 9, 2016, Bell made his professional regular season debut in the New Orleans Saints' home-opening 35–34 loss against the Oakland Raiders.
+The following week, he earned his first career start as a nickelback and recorded a season-high nine combined tackles (seven solo) during a 16–13 road loss against the New York Giants in Week 2.
 Bell made his first NFL tackle on wide receiver Sterling Shepard after Shepard caught a five-yard pass on the Giants' first offensive snap.
 During Week 9, Bell recorded six combined tackles and was credited with half a sack during a 41–23 road victory over the San Francisco 49ers.
 He made his first sack with teammate Cameron Jordan, as they tackled Colin Kaepernick for a five-yard loss in the third quarter.
-In Week 15, Bell tied his season-high of nine combined tackles and forced a fumble in a 48–41 road victory over the Arizona Cardinals.

-Bell finished his rookie year with 87 combined tackles (61 solo), four pass deflections, two forced fumbles, and a sack in 16 games and 14 starts.
+In Week 15, Bell tied his season-high of nine combined tackles (seven solo) and forced a fumble in a 48–41 victory at the Arizona Cardinals.
+He finished his rookie season in 2016 with a total of 87 combined tackles (61 solo), four pass deflections, two forced fumbles, and a sack in 16 games and 14 starts.
 He was inconsistent throughout his rookie season and supplanted Byrd at free safety for a brief period at the beginning of the season before losing the role due to issues in pass coverage.
-He started two games at free safety and started 12 as either a nickel back or third safety in Dennis Allen's third-safety technique.
+He started two games at free safety and started 12 as either a nickel back in Dennis Allen's third-safety technique.